rana-data-analyst/blinkit-powerbi-dashboard/README.md

 - Total Sales: $1.2M
 - Average Rating: 3.92

+  ## Business Questions

+- What is the overall sales performance?
+- Which outlet locations generate the highest sales?
+- How does outlet size affect sales performance?
+- Which outlet types contribute the most to total sales?
+- Which item categories generate the highest sales?
+- How has outlet performance changed over time?

 ## Business Insights

 - Tier 3 outlets generated the highest total sales.